davidtchiu/davidtchiu.github.io/teaching/cs261/lab2.dice/index.md

 - Add the line `die.printHistory();` to the `rollRepeatedly()` method, just before the return statement.
 The code will only compile now if the method's first parameter is of certain types.
 For which parameter types (`BasicDie`, `HistoryDie`, `CrookedDie`) will the code compile?
 Why?

+  - But that seems silly!
+If you pass in a `HistoryDie` or `CrookedDie` object, they do have the `printHistory()` method that we can call.
+There must be a way to first test if an object is a `HistoryDie`, and if it is, to call its `printHistory()` method.

+    - We do the check through the `instanceof` operator.
+    - Then we downcast it in order to have access to `printHistory()`
+    - You don't need to do anything, as we'll learn more about this tomorrow!

 #### Grading